-A series of peer review panels that consist of three reviewers in which one reviewer serves as Team Lead.
+A series of peer review panels that consist of three reviewers in which one reviewer serves as Panel Chair.
 Peer review panels evaluate each application assigned to them using instructions prepared by AMS officials.
 Reviewers evaluate their assigned applications individually and then confer with other panel members for team discussions that will derive a consensus review.
 The consensus review serves as the basis for awarding and allocating grant funds and focuses on strengths and weaknesses of each proposal.

 What is the Time Commitment?

 Reviewers should expect to commit approximately six weeks to complete the reviews, including the consensus team review.
 The work load will not require a full-time commitment.

 Applying to be a reviewer does not guarantee your selection.
 Reviewers are selected based on their qualifications, experience, number of grant applications received and corresponding fit with the applications.
 Reviewers may include employees at: Federal government, public and private sector, state universities and colleges, including the land grant institutions, state departments of agriculture, retirees and other appropriate employer type as determined by AMS.

 Reviewers will be required to participate on a training session, via web/conference call, prior to reviewing the applications.
 Panel Chair leaders will receive additional training.

 Is There Anything Else I Need to Know?